springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Any moving, blinking or scrolling content on SpringerLink pages generally does not start automatically, and is complemented by controls that allow users to pause or otherwise stop the content.
-Moving images in the form of gifs may not meet this criterion.
+Moving, blinking or scrolling content on SpringerLink pages generally does not start automatically, and is complemented by controls that allow users to pause or otherwise stop the content.
+When supplied by authors who publish with us, moving images in the form of GIFs may not meet this criterion.
 <br><br>
 Third party advertising scripts may inject content that automatically moves or blinks and lasts more than five seconds, without providing a mechanism to pause, stop, or hide that content.
 </td>